KagisoMashigo/KagisoMashigo/README.md

 My name is Kagiso, I also go by Iso.

-I am a working as a full-stack web developer in Montreal, Canada.
+I am a working as a full-stack developer in Montreal, Canada.

 Primarily experienced with Javascript, Dart, Flutter, CSS, React, Express, PostgreSQL & Firebase.